gsoft-inc/wl-squide/docs/reference/runtime/useServices.md

 # useServices

-Retrieve a string-keyed object literal of custom service instances from the `Runtime` instance provided by `RuntimeContext`.
+Retrieve an array of custom service instances from the `Runtime` instance provided by `RuntimeContext`.

 ## Reference